LMU-MSBA/Sony-Analytics-Hub/docs/proposal/business_problem_definition.md

 ## Determine Data Mining Goals
 ### Data Mining Goals (Enabling Activites)

+The main goal of our data mining is to find data that will be insightful to Sony Pictures to be able to make more strategic decisions on their investments.
+Specifically, the data must include information on genre, as we are focusing our analysis on the genre of different movies.
+The enabling activities that we will use to delive

 ### Data Mining Success Criteria

+For our data mining to be considered successful, we need a dataset that is usable.
+That means a number of things.
+First, there are enough variables included in the dataset so that we can make meaningful and deep insghts into the data.
+If there are only two or three variables, then we would have trouble doing a deep dive into the data.
+Another criteria is that the data needs to have enough rows.
+If there are not enough observations, then we can't draw anything meaningful.
+The data also cannot have too many missing values, and the data needs to be accurate.
+We will need to use the ETL (Extract, Tranform, Load)process in order to generate clean data, as the intial data will most likely not be clean.
+It will have missing values, formatting problems, unnecessary columns, etc. Once all of this is done, then we can say that our data mining was successful.

 ## Produce Project Plan
 ### Initial Assessment of Tools (Technology) & Techniques (Analytics)